kbknapp/cargo-graph/README.md

 ### Options

-There are a few options for using `cargo-graph` which should be somewhat self explanitory.
+There are a few options for using `cargo-graph` which should be somewhat self explanatory.

 ```
 USAGE: